dineshtuvoc/DiscountCodeSystem-WebSocket/README.md

 );

 Step 2: Configure the Connection String
-Open the solution in Visual Studio.

-In the DiscountServer project, open the appsettings.json file.

-Modify the DefaultConnection string with your MySQL server's credentials (specifically, your password).
+In the DiscountServer project, open appsettings.json and update the connection string with your MySQL password.

 {
   "ConnectionStrings": {